Objectives

 nurses <- read.spss("nurses.sav", to.data.frame = TRUE)

-You can verify that your data was imported by looking at the Global Environment pane and clicking on the name of the dataset.
+Anyway, you can verify that your data imported by looking at the Global Environment pane and clicking on the name of the dataset.
 It should pop up as a tab in RStudio and if you click on the tab you’ll see something that is very much like a spreadsheet.
 Also, you should see a blue circle with a little arrow back over by your dataset.
 It’s a quick way to view the columns in your data.
-Notice we have a NA at various places.
+Notice we have a “NA” at various places.
 This is R’s native missing data symbol and can be handled by various commands in various ways.

 One more thing, let’s get some more details about our data before we analyze it.
 Try this